 With regard to the second factor, the court observed that the attorney was unable to mitigate against the insured’s non-payment of fees because she had no means from which to pay fees despite the significant time involved in pursuing the case.

-Based on this application of these factors by the trial court, the appellate court upheld the trial judge’s decision to award attorney fees with a 1.5 multiplier.
+Based on the application of these factors by the trial court, the appellate court upheld the trial judge’s decision to award attorney fees with a 1.5 multiplier.
 This case provides an example of the power of a court to not only award attorney fees in insurance claims disputes but to award more than the full amount of fees.
 Concerns about your ability to afford legal representation should never discourage you from seeking legal advice and representation in an insurance claims dispute.
-My clients receive a free initial consultation, and my office handles breach of contract and bad faith claims against insurance companies on a contingency fee basis.
-This fee arrangement means that our office only collects attorney fees if and when you receive a settlement or verdict.

 You can reach Attorney J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email J.P. directly at [email protected].